Quisqueya I & II

 Sometimes, one plus one does not equal two.
 The 25,000 inhabitants of Quisqueya, a small town close to San Pedro de Macorís, in the Dominican Republic, know so.
 In September 2011, Barrick Gold Corporation acquired a majority share in a soon-to-be-opened gold mine, some 100 kilometres away from the Dominican capital, Santo Domingo.
 As soon as the mining company understood the needs of their new power-hungry mine, they decided to place an order for a state-of-the-art Wärtsilä power plant.
 The way in which Barrick, its host country and Wärtsilä would cooperate for the greater good came to exceed the initial expectations of any of the three involved parties and strike gold in an unforeseen way.

 The Quisqueya project is a rare combination of two power plants.
-Due to clever project design, it satisfies not only the gold mine’s power needs but also those of the local population, who often deals with blackouts and an unstable power grid.
+Due to clever project design it satisfies not only the gold mine's power needs, but also those of the local population.
+Quisqueya is presently the largest power plant in the Dominican Republic.

 The dual function came to be as the largest utility in the country, EGE Haina, decided to jump on the boat of efficient and reliable power generation, turning the initial project to a synergetic effort where the total value exceeds the sum of its parts.

-While Quisqueya I is owned and used by Barrick Gold, its twin sister Quisqueya II is run by EGE Haina.
-Although ordered by different parties, the plants are being built on the same site and together form the largest power plant complex in the world ever delivered by Wärtsilä at the time of the order, setting a new standard for the 21st-century power plants.
-As an outsider, you cannot clearly draw a line between the power supplied to the mine and that supplied to the local community, nor between the corporate profit and the social one.
-Quisqueya I & II is a beautiful example of how a sensible and responsible utilisation of natural resources can directly improve a community’s way of life.
+While Quisqueya I is owned by Barrick Gold and serves the Pueblo Viejo Gold Mine, its twin sister Quisqueya II is owned by EGE Haina.
+Both power plants are operated by EGE Haina.
+Although ordered by different parties, the plants were built on the same site and together formed the largest power plant delivered by Wärtsilä at the time of the order, setting a new standard for the 21st century power plants.
+As an outsider, you cannot clearly draw a line between the power supplied to the mine and that supplied to the local community.
+Quisqueya I & II is a beautiful example of how a sensible and responsible utilization of natural resources can directly improve a community's way of life.

 Both Quisqueya plants will feature Wärtsilä Flexicycle ccombined cycle technology and operate on 12 Wärtsilä 50DF dual-fuel engines each.
 The primary fuel is to be natural gas with liquid fuel as a back-up, and the combined output from the two plants is 430 MW.
 Wärtsilä’s scope of supply for the Quisqueya power plant includes full engineering, procurement, and construction (EPC).